krowxx/reclaim-ai-continuous-scheduling/README.md

+# Fork Details
+ This fork allows raycast to automatically reschedule the tasks you procrasinate on.
+Current official version must wait 1 day to do this, which is sometimes not practical.

 # Reclaim

 Reclaim.ai is an AI scheduling app that automatically finds the best time for your meetings, tasks, habits, & breaks.